Energy conditions in mimetic-$f(R)$ gravity: Introduction

-where $K_{ij}$ is the extrinsic curvature and $K$ is its trace.
-Also we have used $q_{\mu\nu}$ to show the metric on the spacial hypersurface.
+where $K_{ij}$ is the extrinsic curvature, $K$ is its trace and $q_{\mu\nu}$ is the metric on the spacial hypersurface.
 This ADM form of the action shows that the following action breaks the Lorentz invariant and produces the canonical kinetic term of the Horava-Lifshitz gravity \cite{jaki}.
 One can also add some potential term for the scalar field to the action in order to explain the effect of dark energy in this model \cite{vik1}.

-Beside adding higher order interaction terms to the action, one can make the geometry richer to obtain the self-accelerated expanding universe.
-One of the most interesting theories in this category is that of $f(R)$ gravity.
-Constructing the $f(R)$ action with the effective metric \eqref{moa1} may cause the universe to accelerate \cite{noji}.
+Beside adding higher order interaction terms to the action, one can promote the geometry to obtain an $f(R)$ gravity theory.
+The first interesting consequence of the $f(R)$ theory with the effective metric \eqref{moa1} is that the universe accelerate exponentially \cite{noji}.
 In \cite{fRMDM}, the authors have considered the dynamical system analysis of such model and showed that the universe has a stable accelerated expanding mode.
-It will then be very interesting to investigate the parameter space of the theory from the energy condition point of view.

 The mimetic-$f(R)$ theory can be considered as a gravitational theory coupled to a geometrical dark matter field which corresponds to the scalar field $\phi$.
 The modification of geometry is then responsible for the late-time accelerated expansion of the universe.
-By rewriting the theory as a Brans-Dicke theory with $\omega=0$, the expansion of the universe will be encoded to a dynamical scalar field.
+By rewriting the theory as a Brans-Dicke theory with $\omega=0$, where $\omega$ is the Brans-Dicke coupling constant, the expansion of the universe will be encoded to a dynamical scalar field.
 In this sense the model can be considered as a gravitational theory coupled to two scalar degrees of freedom which are responsible for both dark sectors of our universe.